avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 .. _CC BY 3.0: https://creativecommons.org/licenses/by/3.0/

-Because non-epidemic *V. cholerae* are often associated with shellfish such as crabs, oysters and shrimp, some small outbreaks of mild diarrhoeal illness have been caused by consumption of shellfish.
-For example, every year in the USA, there are some cases of mild diarrhoael illness linked to consumption of shellfish containing non-epidemic *V. cholerae*.
+Because non-epidemic *V. cholerae* are often associated with shellfish such as crabs, oysters and shrimp, in many coastal regions around the world, some small outbreaks of mild diarrhoeal illness are caused by eating shellfish that contains non-epidemic *V. cholerae*.

 .. image:: Activity.png
   :width: 1050